arup-group/arc-components/README.md

 Some **ARC** components depend upon static assets being available to load at runtime, such as the SVG icons file required for the `ArcIcon` component.
 Ensure that the `@arc-web/components/assets` directory contents are available to be loaded by your application.

 <details>
-<summary>Shell Build Script</summary>
+<summary>Build Script</summary>

-Add a step to your build script that copies the contents of the `@arc-web/components/assets` directory into a directory that is served by your applications web server:
+Add a step to your build script that copies the contents of the `@arc-web/components/assets` directory into a directory that serves assets for by your applications web server:

 ```diff
 + cp -r node_modules/@arc-web/components/assets <public directory>